nathanho27/nathanho27/README.md

 I am an aspiring **Data Analyst** with a background in **Statistics and Data Science** from UC Santa Barbara.

-I enjoy exploring data from different angles — cleaning, modeling, and visualizing insights that help tell a story.
+I enjoy exploring data from different angles; cleaning, modeling, and visualizing insights that help tell a story.

 My work focuses on turning raw data into clear, visual, and useful information.